Home | Human Flourishing | Relationships | Preventing a Divorce

 BY: T. Franklin Murphy | July 2018 (edited December 16, 2021)

 We all want to be happy.
 We want wonderful marriages; but when we intend to improve a connection, we fail.
 Three common obstacles interfere with our wonderful intentions.

-Many, if not most, relationships stumble on critical junctures.
+Many, if not most, relationships stumble at critical junctures.
 Often, no more than a passing thought; sometimes, an organized presentation of options and reasons to a professional.
 “Should I stay, or should I leave?”
 Our partners may flush with a mix of anger and fear, knowing the non-sense floating through our minds.
 Unless, of course, at that same moment, they are entertaining the same wonderings.
 Usually, such thoughts are simply silliness, the mind dodging the work of relating with another dynamic human being, a person we have invested time and energy with to build a life together.
 Once we excuse the question as foolish, and settled on the logical choice of staying, we must get to the essential work of strengthening and repairing the relationship.